ArseAssassin/signalicious/README.md

 # Signalicious
 Signalicious is a functional reactive programming library focusing on simplicity.
 It's built around two main concepts: signals and streams.

-## Stream

-A stream is essentially a pipe in which data moves forward.
-The idea is basically the same as Unix pipelines: data is piped from operation to operation until it's consumed.
-Typically you'd source a stream from an event, for example a button click.

-## Signal

-A signal is essentially a mutable value.
-It has a starting value and streams merge into it to mutate its state.
-To model a counter, you'd set its starting value as 0 and then merge the increment stream into it.

 ## Quick start

 To install